SalinatedCoffee/my-leetcode-solutions/Problems/0783. (E) Minimum Distance Between BST Nodes/Python3/README.md

 ## 783. (E) Minimum Distance Between BST Nodes

 ### `solution.py`
 This problem would have been a lot more difficult if the tree wasn't a search tree.
 Thankfully it is, so we can just traverse the tree inorder (LNR) to retrieve the nodes in ascending order.
-The solution simply generates the inorder list of nodes and iterates across it to determine the minimum difference.
+We want the **minimum** difference between two nodes, and the difference between two adjacent inorder values is obviously where this difference will be found.
+Thus the solution simply generates the inorder list of nodes and iterates across it to determine the minimum difference.

 #### Conclusion
 This solution runs in $O(n)$ time and space, where $n$ is the number of nodes in the tree.
 The inorder traversal touches every node exactly once, and the inorder list `self.vals` contains $n$ number of elements.